bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 is independent of :math:`\{X(u)\}_{u\leq s}` for all :math:`s\leq t`.
 If the distribution of the increments don't depend on :math:`s` or :math:`t` directly (but can depend on :math:`t-s`), then the increments are called stationary.
-This leads us to the important result:
+This leads us to this important result:

 .. admonition:: **Theorem 3**